 Early Retirement - Eligible members can opt for an early retirement pension benefit as early as age 55.

-The amount of pension earned up to and including December 31, 2018 is reduced by the lesser of:
+The amount of pension earned is reduced by the lesser of:

 - a) 3.0 percent for each year prior to age 60, or - b) 3.0 percent for each year prior to attaining 30 years of pensionable service.